praneet1988/ELeFHAnt/README.md

 6) cost parameter of SVM is now set to 10

 ## Where to find Version 1
-Users can still access ELeFHAnt v1 from releases section of GitHub
+Users can still access ELeFHAnt v1 from Releases section of GitHub

 ## Installation
 ```